 MAXIMIZE YOUR SPACE

-If growing in the ground is not an option due to space limitations, poor soil, or lack of sun, containers and raised beds are great alternatives.
+If growing in the ground is not an option due to space limitations, poor soil, or lack of sun, containers are great alternatives.
 When growing edibles in pots, choose patio or dwarf varieties and shallow-rooted plants such as lettuce, radishes, garlic, and leeks.
-For containers, you can use almost anything that holds soil -- from plastic grow bags to old metal wash buckets -- as long as you provide good drainage, says Bellamy.
+For containers, you can use almost anything that holds soil—from fabric grow bags to old metal wash buckets—as long as you provide good drainage, says Bellamy.
 Remember that container plants need more water than those in the ground, it’s best not to let them completely dry out.
-Also be sure to fertilize your containers during the growing season, using an organic fertilizer such as liquid kelp or fish (follow the directions on the label).
+Also be sure to fertilize your containers during the growing season, using an organic fertilizer such as liquid kelp.

-Raised garden beds are a great option if you have a level foundation on which to build them.
+Raised garden beds are also a great option—if you have a level foundation on which to build them.
 Compared with in-ground beds, they offer the advantages of easier access, better drainage, and faster warming of the soil in the spring.
 “Digging and tilling beds in the ground is great, but it can take a few years to build up really good soil.
 Raised beds filled with a mix of good soil and compost will get beginners off to a good start.
-Even a bed as small as 4x4 feet will hold a lot of vegetables and be manageable,” says Susie Middleton, an avid kitchen gardener and the author of numerous cookbooks including her latest, Simple Green Suppers: A Fresh Strategy for One-Dish Vegetarian Meals (available at sixburnersue.com).
+Even a bed as small as 4x4 feet will hold a lot of vegetables and be manageable,” says Susie Middleton, an avid kitchen gardener and the author of numerous cookbooks including, Simple Green Suppers: A Fresh Strategy for One-Dish Vegetarian Meals.

 To learn more about materials and layouts for raised beds, see How to Lay Out and Build Raised Bed Gardens.